CLINICAL CASES: INTRODUCTION

 A 22-year-old woman has a severe sore throat.
 Findings on physical examination include an inflamed throat, swollen cervical lymph nodes, and an enlarged spleen.
 Her heterophile agglutinin test (Monospot test) is positive.

 Diagnosis: Infectious mononucleosis is caused by Epstein–Barr virus.
 Other viruses and bacteria, especially Streptococcus pyogenes, can cause pharyngitis and cervical lymphadenopathy, but an enlarged spleen and a positive Monospot test make infectious mononucleosis the most likely diagnosis.
-See page 295 for additional information.
+See Chapter 37 for additional information.

 A 5-year-old boy with diabetic ketoacidosis has ptosis of his right eyelid, periorbital swelling, and a black, necrotic skin lesion under his eye.
 Biopsy of the skin lesion shows nonseptate hyphae with wide-angle branching.

 Diagnosis: Mucormycosis caused by Mucor or Rhizopus species.
 Diabetic ketoacidosis and renal acidosis predispose to mucormycosis.
 Fungal spores are inhaled into the sinuses, resulting in lesions on the face.
-See page 419 for additional information.
+See Chapter 50 for additional information.

 A 40-year-old man complains of watery, foul-smelling diarrhea and flatulence for the past 2 weeks.
 He drank untreated water on a camping trip about a month ago.
 See pear-shaped flagellated trophozoites in stool.

 Diagnosis: Giardiasis caused by Giardia lamblia.
 Of the protozoa that are common causes of diarrhea, Giardia and Cryptosporidium cause watery diarrhea, whereas Entamoeba causes bloody diarrhea.
-See page 429 for additional information on Giardia, page 431 for additional information on Cryptosporidium, and page 425 for additional information on Entamoeba.
+See additional information on Giardia, Cryptosporidium, and Entamoeba in Chapter 51.

 A 35-year-old man who is human immunodeficiency virus (HIV) antibody positive has had a persistent headache and a low-grade fever (temperature, 100°F) for the past 2 weeks.
 See budding yeasts with a wide capsule in India ink preparation of spinal fluid.

 Diagnosis: Meningitis caused by Cryptococcus neoformans.
-The latex agglutination test, which detects the capsular polysaccharide antigen of Cryptococcus in the spinal fluid, is a more sensitive and specific test than is the test with India ink.
-See page 417 for additional information.
+The latex agglutination test that detects the capsular polysaccharide antigen of Cryptococcus in the spinal fluid is a more sensitive and specific test than is the test with India ink.
+See Chapter 50 for additional information.
 If acid-fast rods are seen in spinal fluid, think Mycobacterium tuberculosis.
-See page 179 for additional information.
+See Chapter 21 for additional information.

 A 12-year-old boy has a painful arm that he thought he had injured while pitching in a Little League baseball game.
-The pain has gotten worse over a 2-week period, and he now has a temperature of 100°F. X-ray of the ...
+The pain has gotten worse over a 2-week period, and he now has a temperature of 100°F. X-ray of the humerus reveals raised periosteum.
+Aspirate of ...